msix29/knit/README.md

 ### With Rojo
 Just download the file `matchmaking_system_with_knit` and put it as your project file, after it, either build a project file with it or just run rojo to add these files
 ### With roblox studio
-Open matchmaking_system_with_knit.src and copy the files inside each folder to it's name in roblox studio, ex: matchmaking_system_with_knit.src.ReplicatedStorage will go in game.ReplicatedStorage, same with other files.
+Open matchmaking_system_with_knit.src and copy the files inside each folder to it's name in roblox studio, ex: `matchmaking_system_with_knit.src.ReplicatedStorage` will go in `game.ReplicatedStorage`, same with other files.
 ## Editing the system
-To edit the settings, change the starting settings, go to matchmaking_system_with_knit.src.ServerStorage.services.matchmakingService.lua and change line 24, 27 and 28 to match your liking.
+To edit the settings, change the starting settings, go to `matchmaking_system_with_knit.src.ServerStorage.services.matchmakingService.lua` and change line 24, 27 and 28 to match your liking.
-To add gamemodes (Winning logics), open matchmaking_system_with_knit.src.ServerStorage.modules.winningLogic.lua change the function "winningLogics.createLogic" to match your likings, remeber to insert the winners in "winningLogics.winners", that table will be reset every round.
+To add gamemodes (Winning logics), open `matchmaking_system_with_knit.src.ServerStorage.modules.winningLogic.lua` change the function `winningLogics.createLogic` to match your likings, remeber to insert the winners in `winningLogics.winners`, that table will be reset every round.